+Establishment Risk Assessment RA100 V2

+Address:

+Coads Green, Launceston, Cornwall.
+PL15 7LY

+Person(s)/Group at Risk Staff, Pupils, Visitors and Contractors Date assessment completed: Tuesday 14th July 2020

+This document is to remain under constant review due to the fast-changing nature of DfE / Government guidance in response to the challenges posed by Covid-19.

+Reviewed November 3rd 2020

-Establishment: Coads Green Primary School Establishment Risk RA100 V2 Dovon - Assessment Devon County Council Address: County Council Coads Green, Launceston, Cornwall.
-PL15 7LY Person(s)/Group at Risk Date assessment comp leted: Staff, Pupils, Visitors and Contr actors Tuesday 14 th July 2020 Tuesday 14 th July 2020 This document is to ren nain under constant review due to changing nature of DfE / Government guidance in response to the challenges posed by Covid-19. nt - based on the principles and guidance contained within ' ' Guidance: Covid-19 Implementing protective measures in education and childcare settings (15 ing the publication of Guidance for Full Opening (2 July 202 s during the Covid-19 outbreak (7 July) As part of planning fo • a legal requirement that schools should revisit and update t their ' ne learning to date and the practices they have already ditional risks and control measures to enable a return to full capacity in the autumn term. attorial risks and control measures to enable a return to rui This risk assessment is generic, , and each school is responsible for reviewing and amending g to setting.
-This risk assessment should be read alongside DCC guidance document C-19, check klist C-19 and the latest government guidance: Guidance for r Full Opening General guidance on completin Updates: ng risk assessments is available at arrangements note HS47. • 1
+Return to school risk assessment - based on the principles and guidance contained within DfE Guidance: Covid-19 Implementing protective measures in education and childcare settings (15 May 2020) and updated following the publication of Guidance for Full Opening (2 July 2020) and Managing School Premises during the Covid-19 outbreak (7 July) As part of planning for full return in the autumn term, it is a legal requirement that schools should revisit and update their risk assessments (building on the learning to date and the practices they have already developed), to consider the additional risks and control measures to enable a return to full capacity in the autumn term.

+Assessor(s): Claire Bader Emma Gooding

+This risk assessment is generic, and each school is responsible for reviewing and amending to ensure it is applicable to their setting.
+This risk assessment should be read alongside DCC guidance document C-19, checklist C-19 and the latest government guidance: Guidance for Full Opening

+General guidance on completing risk assessments is available at arrangements note HS47.
+Updates:

+When conducting the risk assessment. it is important that the school adopts a considered collaborative approach in line with DfE Guidance.